View on GitHub

 File Change Monitoring Tool - Detects file changes and executes commands

-*This document is largely AI-generated.
-It was produced by submitting issues to an agent.
-Some parts (Concept, Usage Scenarios, Test) were written manually.
+Note: This document is largely AI-generated.
+It was generated by submitting issues to an agent.
+Some sections (concept, usage distinction, tests) were written manually.

 Overview